MolSSI-Education/python-package-best-practices/_episodes/05-function-style.md

 ~~~
 {: .output}

-With the built-in exception, we would immediately know that the error we need to address is related to the type of input that we are giving to tht functions.
+With the built-in exception, we would immediately know that the error is related to the type of input we are giving to the function.

-Other types of exceptions include having variables not being defined (NameError) or asserting that two numbers are the same (assert).
+Other types of common exceptions include variables not being defined (NameError) or asserting that two numbers are the same (assert).
 The latter will be particularly useful when we want to automatize testing within our package.

-Our functions are now smarter and will better guide users when using them.
+Our functions are now smarter and will better guide users while using them.
 However, our function still might be hard to read and understand for others so we might want to consider styling it properly.

 ## Coding Style